Journey (2012 video game)

-Journey is an indie adventure game developed by Thatgamecompany, published by Sony Computer Entertainment, and directed by Jenova Chen.
-It was released for the PlayStation 3 via PlayStation Network in March 2012 and ported to PlayStation 4 in July 2015.
-It was later ported to Windows in June 2019 and iOS in August 2019.
+Journey is an indie adventure game developed by Thatgamecompany and published by Sony Computer Entertainment for the PlayStation 3.
+It was released on the PlayStation Network in March 2012 and ported to PlayStation 4 in July 2015.
+It was later released on Windows in June 2019 and iOS in August 2019 by Annapurna Interactive.

 In Journey, the player controls a robed figure in a vast desert, traveling towards a mountain in the distance.
 Other players on the same journey can be discovered, and two players can meet and assist each other, but they cannot communicate via speech or text and cannot see each other's names until after the game's credits.
 The only form of communication between the two is a musical chime, which transforms dull pieces of cloth found throughout the levels into vibrant red, affecting the game world and allowing the player to progress through the levels.
 The developers sought to evoke in the player a sense of smallness and wonder and to forge an emotional connection between them and the anonymous players they meet along the way.
 The music, composed by Austin Wintory, dynamically responds to the player's actions, building a single theme to represent the game's emotional arc throughout the story.

-Reviewers of the game praised the visual and auditory art as well as the sense of companionship created by playing with a stranger, calling it a moving and emotional experience, and have since listed it as one of the greatest video games of all time.
+Journey has received critical acclaim, with praise for the visual and auditory art as well as the sense of companionship created by playing with a stranger.
+Critics have called it a moving and emotional experience, and have since listed it as one of the greatest video games of all time.
 Journey won several "game of the year" awards and received several other awards and nominations, including a Best Score Soundtrack for Visual Media nomination for the 2013 Grammy Awards.
 A retail "Collector's Edition", including Journey, Thatgamecompany's two previous titles, and additional media, was released in August 2012.